 I love that not only do these passages provide reading fluency practice, but the students can also work on reading comprehension.
 Part of reading fluently is also making sure you are understanding what you are reading.
 One activity that helps students practice reading with accuracy, fluency, and comprehension is a must-have!

 Teaching reading with word families can be a lot of fun!
 By using pictures, games, identification, and context, you will have budding readers in no time!

 Are you looking for low prep activities to use in your guided reading groups?
-Check out this money saving Guided Reading Mega Bundle, full of engaging ways to get your students reading!
+Check out this HUGE Guided Reading Mega Bundle, full of engaging ways to help your students master their reading skills!

 Save These Word Family Ideas